wytyang00/60DaysOfUdacity/StudyJournal.md

 • Began the first project of the lesson 8: Encrypted Deep Learning

 • Project: started training both PPO and Rainbow DQN agents in trading gym environments.

+---

+**Day 13:**

+• Finished the Encrypted Database project in lesson 9: Encrypted Deep Learning!

+• Applied my Rainbow DQN code in the trading gym environment, and it performed much better than our implementation of a PPO agent! (@jeffrey Lim_2)